stephanj/Scheduling-using-GPT4/README.md

 Using the following GPT prompt with a secret context (for now) we get the expected result:

-| Create a 6x4 matrix where each talk is listed in the order as they are provided per column.
+"Create a 6x4 matrix where each talk is listed in the order as they are provided per column.
-| In each matrix row a talk id can not be from the same track.
+ In each matrix row a talk id can not be from the same track."

+Generated the following "perfect" schedule 🥳

 ![The schedule](https://github.com/stephanj/Scheduling-using-GPT4/raw/master/assets/perfectSchedule.jpeg)